lCaveh/WordCounter/README.md

 ## Behavior-Driven Development

-* _First make sure the input word and sentence are valid_ _For example: "" is not valid_
+* _First make sure the input word and sentence are valid_ _For example: "" is not valid for both and "Hey you" is not valid for word_
 * _Next change both the input word and sentence to lowercase characters_ _For example: "I am happy" should be change to  ["i am happy"]_
-* _Then chunk the sentence into an array of words_ _For example: "i am happy." should be create ["i","am","happy."]_
+* _Then chunk the sentence into an array of words and get rid of all characters except alphabets and numbers_ _For example: "i am happy." should be create ["i","am","happy"]_
-* _Now it's the time to get rid of all non alphabetical characters in the array_ _For example: "i", "am", "happy." should be change to ["i","am","happy"]_
 * _After that check the input word with all words in the sentence to find the duplicates_ _For example: the word "found" appears once in the ["i", "found", "a", "solution"]_